yagupta77/screenshot-analysis/README.md

-# Security Analyzer Tool
+# Screenshot Security Analyzer

-A lightweight, powerful tool for analyzing text for security issues and providing actionable mitigation steps.
+A lightweight, powerful tool for extracting text from screenshots/images and analyzing it for security issues with actionable mitigation steps.

 ## Overview

-The Security Analyzer Tool scans text input for potential security issues such as:
+The Screenshot Security Analyzer scans images for text content and analyzes it for potential security issues such as:

 - DDoS attacks
 - Data breaches